mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 ```

 The default configuration of the Hetzner CAPI provider uses the same secret name `hetzner` for every cluster.
 This could be problematic if there is the need to deploy multiple clusters placed in different Hetzner projects in the same workspace.
 One solution is to used a dedicated secret per cluster, in this case a secret with the name `hcloud-token-${CLUSTER_NAME}`.
-If you use dedicated secret names you need to patch the generated cluster manifest to set the individual token secret name.
+If you use dedicated secret names, you need to patch the generated cluster manifest to set the individual token secret name.

 ```bash
 $ cat ${CLUSTER_NAME}.yaml